PastorOmbura/Salem-Token/README.md

-# Salem-Token
+# Super-Token
-a cryptocurrency for those wishing to invest in "Jerusalem Paradise" towers
+a cryptocurrency for those wishing to invest in the 50-storeys "Jerusalem Paradise" towers valued at US $300 million upon completion